 It’s not set to be a positive month for Binance Coin (BNB), Litecoin (LTC), and TRON (TRX).
-All coins are forecast to fall even further by December 31, with Binance suffering the biggest decrease at -32 percent.
+All coins are forecast to fall even further by December 31, with Binance suffering the biggest decrease at -32 percent (– warning: Binance offers cryptocurrency derivatives which the regulator banned from sale to UK consumers in January 2021).
 This is followed by Litecoin at -13 percent, and Tron at -12 percent.

 Commenting on Litecoin’s outlook, Alisa Gus, CEO of WishKnish, said, “It’s not looking good for [Litecoin], especially considering it’s been positioning itself as a financial transactions coin, and yet Ripple and Stellar are dominating that market.”